-U.S. regulators are gearing up to decide soon whether to limit a common trading practice on futures exchanges in Chicago that some critics say raises the potential for brokers to cheat their customers. .....(If these trading limits are imposed) "We will lose some of our brokers, who say they need to supplement their income by trading for themselves as well as their customers," said Jim Sutter, who manages Cargill Inc.'s oilseeds and grain futures trading on the exchange.
+U.S. regulators are gearing up to decide soon whether to limit a common trading practice on futures exchanges in Chicago that some critics say raises the potential for brokers to cheat their customers. .....(If these trading limits are imposed) "We will lose some of our brokers, who say they need to supplement their income by trading for themselves as well as their customers," said Jim Sutter, who manages Cargill Inc.'s oilseeds and grain futures trading on the Exchange.

-The supporters of the ban on dual trading argue that these floor traders are in a position to front run on their customers' orders.
-An FBI sting in 1989 found that brokers (including dual traders) were cheating customers, leading to dozens of arrests and a 1992 government ban on dual trading in major futures contracts.
-Interestingly, Congress banned the practice of dual trading but then left the door partially open by telling regulators they could decide on when to enforce it.
-Opponents of the ban claim (see Grossman (1989)) that some of the brokers affected by the ban might exit the market, resulting in illiquid markets and higher trading costs for investors.
+The supporters of the ban on dual trading argue that these floor traders are in a position to front run their customers' orders.
+An FBI sting operation at the Chicago Board of Trade (CBOT) and the Chicago Mercantile Exchange (CME), in late 1988 and early 1989, concluded that brokers (including dual traders) were cheating customers, leading to dozens of arrests and a 1992 government ban on dual trading in major futures contracts.
+Interestingly, Congress banned the practice of dual trading but then left the door open by telling regulators they could decide on when to enforce the ban.
+Opponents of the ban claim (see Grossman (1989)) that some brokers affected by the ban might exit the market, resulting in illiquid markets and higher trading costs for investors.

 We contribute to this debate-which ultimately boils down to whether dual traders should be allowed to enjoy the privilege of own account trading along with their normal brokering activities-by investigating two related questions not addressed by the extant empirical literature.
-Specifically, we examine (1) the timing of a dual trader's personal trades, in relation to the execution of her customers' orders; and (2) the determinants of her personal trading decision.
-Existing research suggests the possible candidates, driving dual traders'
+Specifically, we examine (1) the timing of a dual trader's personal trades, in

-&lt;sup>1 The Chicago Mercantile Exchange (CME) Rulebook defines dual trading as: The term "dual trading" shall mean trading or placing an order for one's own account, an account in which one has a direct or indirect financial interest or an account which one controls, in any contract month in which such person previously executed, received or processed a customer order on the Exchange floor during the same Regular Trading Hours session.
+&lt;sup>1 The Chicago Mercantile Exchange Rulebook defines dual trading as: The term "dual trading" shall mean trading or placing an order for one's own account, an account in which one has a direct or indirect financial interest or an account which one controls, in any contract month in which such person previously executed, received or processed a customer order on the Exchange floor during the same Regular Trading Hours session.